MHT in Australia: 6 Essential Facts Every Woman Should Know

 Is HRT safe?

-For most women under 60, yes—when used appropriately and monitored by a doctor.
+For most women under 60, yes – when prescribed appropriately and monitored by a doctor.

 How long should I stay on MHT?

-There’s no strict time limit.
-Many women use it for 2–5 years, but some stay on longer under medical supervision.
-The decision depends on your symptoms and personal risk factors.
+There is no fixed time limit.
+Many women use it for 2-5 years, while others continue longer under medical supervision.

 Other questions may be answered in the guide where we discuss menopause symptoms and stages.